 A plug-in or strong hybrid is much closer to a full electric vehicle and can drive under its own electric power.
 As the name suggests, the batteries in a plug-in hybrid can be recharged from an electric point and this means the vehicle can travel much further under electric power alone, usually around 30 to 40 miles.
 Once the battery charge falls or if more power is needed the combustion engine kicks in automatically and acts as a generator for the battery.

 A plug-in hybrid is an ideal choice if you are able to charge your car at home or work and have a commute of 30 miles or less.
 If this is the case you’ll be able to drive on electricity for most of the time but with the knowledge that the petrol engine is there if needed.

-The Mitsubishi Outlander PHEV is the UK’s best-selling plug-in hybrid vehicle.
+The Mitsubishi Outlander PHEV is one of the UK’s best-selling plug-in hybrid vehicles.
 At Blackshaws we have a wide selection of new and used Outlander PHEVs so please click on the buttons below if you’d like more information.

 100% Electric Vehicles